vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 means individual actions, like changing out your fossil fuel powered machines for electric ones and letting solar and wind power be built in your local community.

-Solving climate change isn't just about avoiding a terrifying future - it also lets us build a world with cleaner air inside and outside the home, where the power of the sun and the wind can get you to work, heat your home, and cook your food.
+Solving climate change isn't just about avoiding a terrifying future, it also lets us build a world with cleaner air inside and outside the home, where the power of the sun and the wind can get you to work, heat your home, and cook your food.
 That sounds like a bright future worth fighting for.